diablordking/Flutter_PassVault/README.md

 ## Overview

-**NepPass** is a secure, offline password manager built with Flutter.
+**PlaPass** is a secure, offline password manager built with Flutter.
 It uses industry-standard encryption to ensure your passwords remain private and protected.
 With zero-knowledge architecture, even we can't access your data - only you hold the key.

 ## Key Security Features